Puppy Care Guide

 12:00 am

-Put him into his crate (or a dog pen) and let him sleep while you have lunch.
+Put your puppy back into his crate (or dog pen) and let him sleep (or play) while you have lunch.

 14:00 pm

-Bring him back inside and let him play quietly in his crate (with a soft puppy toy) for a few minutes.
+Bring your puppy back inside and let him play quietly with a soft toy in his crate.

 14:45 pm

-Feed your puppy his third meal of the day and take him outside again for a potty break.
+Feed your puppy his third meal of the day and take him outside again for another potty break.

 16:00 pm